 This course will utilize Adobe’s free one week trial, which works great on both MAC and PC.
 Unfortunately, Adobe Creative Cloud desktop apps cannot run on Chromebooks.
 There are many wonderful animation apps available for tablets if you need alternatives to working on a desktop or laptop computer.

-About Oregon State University's SAC Academy:
+About Oregon State University's SVPDA Academy: